 Nevertheless, it is possible to make a number of observations.
 Whatever the African impact of the Atlantic trade, it was at its greatest in West Africa, which supplied the largest number of captives, although at the height of the trade many other parts of Africa were also used as a source for slaves.
 In addition, the trade had a disproportionate impact on the male population, because male slaves were the most sought after in the Americas; it is thought that roughly two-thirds of the slaves taken to the New World were male, only one-third female.

-And yet, one very positive factor could also be witnessed in these dire circumstances: the creativity with which, gradually, the black communities of the Americas developed new identities, drawing on a combination of African tradition, encounters with European culture, and experiences in the New World.
-For all the miseries of the slave years, this would prove to be a great enrichment of cultural life, and would contribute to the global culture of modern times.
+And yet, in spite of the trauma experienced over the course of generations, there was the creativity with which, gradually, the black communities of the Americas developed new identities, drawing on a combination of African tradition, encounters with European culture, and experiences in the New World.
+This would prove to be a great enrichment of cultural life and would contribute to the global culture of modern times.

 The impact of the slave trade on Europe is another area of historical controversy.
 Some historians of the slave trade are keen to stress the ways in which the trade had significant economic effects in the home countries.
 However, historians of European industrialisation have often given little attention to the contribution of the slave trade, although there are exceptions.
 Readers are left asking themselves: is there any way of reconciling such approaches?